LouisvilleMetro/WazeCCPProcessor/README.md

-# Waze Cloud Data Processor for Mobility Analysis
+# Waze WARP (Waze Analytics Relational-database Platform)

+**A free, open source cloud data processor for mobility use cases.**

-Takes the [Waze CCP](https://www.waze.com/ccp) data feed and processes it into a cloud database for querying, analysis, API hooks, and mapping.
+Takes the [Waze CCP](https://www.waze.com/ccp) data feed and processes it into a cloud database system for historic and real-time querying, analysis, API hooks, mapping, and integrations.

 ## Overview

-Louisville has created an automated cloud processing solution that can be replicated by any CCP Partner, with the [help of other govs, partners, and sponsors](https://github.com/LouisvilleMetro/WazeCCPProcessor/wiki/Waze-CCP-Collaborative-Processor).
+Louisville has created an automated cloud processing solution that can be replicated by any CCP Partner in the cloud, with the [help of other govs, partners, and sponsors](https://github.com/LouisvilleMetro/WazeCCPProcessor/wiki/Waze-CCP-Collaborative-Processor).

-You grab this [Terraform.io](http://www.terraform.io) code and deploy the infrastructure-as-code stack (currently AWS but cloud agnostic).
+You grab this project's [Terraform.io](http://www.terraform.io) code and deploy the infrastructure-as-code stack (currently AWS but cloud agnostic).

 You enter your CCP data feed URL as a parameter.